ibm-cloud-docs/cloud-databases/ts-terraform.md

 Your Terraform script deleted your {{site.data.keyword.databases-for}} instance.
 Why did this happen, and what can I do?
 {: shortdesc}

 You ran your Terraform script and now your instance has been deleted.
-You may receive an error that looks like:
+You may have seen an output that looks like:
 {: tsSymptoms}

 ```text